An introduction to vaginal infections

 A woman may also experience vaginitis symptoms even without having an infection.
 This can be caused by an allergic reaction or irritation from products that cause irritation.
 The skin around the vagina may be sensitive to irritants such as scented sprays, soaps or detergents, and any oils.
 Even a change in vaginal lubricants or brand of condoms may trigger the symptoms.

 This type of vaginitis results from a decrease in hormones, such as during menopause.
 Low estrogen (the main female hormone) levels frequently lead to vaginal dryness and the vaginal epithelium (lining) to be thinner and more sensitive.
 A woman may experience uncomfortable itching and burning, increase urinary urgency, and pain during sexual intercourse.

 There are a plethora of different conditions and factors that can cause vaginitis.
 As each type of vaginitis is distinct and requires different forms of treatment and care, it is important to get a proper diagnosis from a professional before embarking on any form of treatment.
-When in doubt, do visit the doctor and seek clarification.
+When in doubt, do visit the gynaecologist and seek clarification.
 Our experts are readily available to help save you the trouble of buying the wrong type of medication and delaying proper treatment.

 Vaginitis is a common issue among women.
 You do not have to feel embarrassed or shy to ask the questions that you need to know.
 Some questions that you can consider asking include:

 - Will the medication prescribed for vaginitis interfere with other medications?